-Even more noteworthy, on the day his soul left this plane of existence the asteroid Crikey! was positioned at the very starting point of Steve’s progressed chart, by being placed at Irwin’s progressed Ascendant or Rising Sign – by exact degree.
+Even more noteworthy, on the day his soul left this plane of existence the asteroid Crikey! had newly crossed the starting point of Steve’s progressed chart by being one degree away from his 17 degrees Pisces progressed Ascendant.

-With his namesake Asteroid being positioned in his own sign and at the starting point of his progressed Ascendant at the time of his death, it’s as if the Universe had summoned Steve Irwin’s soul back to its cosmic source on that fated September day.
-Perhaps there was a deep seeded need in a different part of the Universe for Steve to once again affect numerous life forces in distant, far off worlds, whose influence and existence we have yet to comprehend.
+With his namesake Asteroid being positioned in his own sign one degree from the starting point of his progressed Ascendant on the day of his death, it’s as if the Universe had summoned Steve Irwin’s soul back to its cosmic source on that fated September day.
+Perhaps there was a deep seeded need in a different part of the Universe for Steve to once again affect numerous life forces in distant, far off worlds, whose influence and existence we residents of Earth have yet to comprehend.